dvesti/neuro-coder/_posts/2018-09-23-how-to-run-jekyll-on-windows.md

 layout: single
 title:  "How to run jekyll on windows"
 date:   2018-09-23 16:16:01 +0100
-categories: coding jekyll ruby
+categories: programming
-tags: jekyll ruby windows chocolately programming coding personal
+tags: jekyll ruby windows chocolately tips
 ---

 [Jekyll](https://jekyllrb.com/) is a static page generator which this blogs run on.
 It basically takes markdown files, html templates and few css and javascript files and then convert them all into a static html website.
 So every new article you add, every change rebuilds the page completely.
 Unlike in Wordpress, there are no logons, there is no database - which makes the blog run fast, run anywhere and run secure.
 But it it also a little bit tricky for those without much programming backgroud to get into.
 There are many sites online to teach you how to jekyll, but this is just to give you a brief overview of how to make everything run on Windows.